AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/overview.md

 ---
 title: Mobile learning hub
-description: Jumpstart or elevate your mobile engagement strategy with Adobe Journey Optimizer.
-This mobile learning hub equips developers, administrators, marketers, and analysts with everything needed to configure inbound and outbound mobile channels and integrate them seamlessly into powerful cross-channel campaigns and journeys.
-Explore best practices, learn how to drive adoption, and setup centralized reporting workflows — all in one place — to deliver impactful, data-driven mobile experiences that reach customers anytime, anywhere.
+description: The mobile learning hub equips developers, administrators, marketers, and analysts with everything needed to configure inbound and outbound mobile channels and integrate them seamlessly into powerful cross-channel campaigns and journeys in Journey Optimizer.
 feature: Overview
 role: User, Admin, Developer
 hide: no